paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 (4) may not be used to circumvent any limitation or restriction on the size of the workforce of the element;

-(5) shall be subject to the same requirements applicable to an employee performing the same functions and duties proposed for performance by the private-sector employee; and
+(5) shall be subject to the same requirements applicable to an employee performing the same functions and duties proposed for performance by the private-sector employee;

-(6) in the case of an element of the intelligence community in the Department of Defense, may not be used to circumvent the provisions of [section 2461 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2461&num=0&edition=prelim).
+(6) in the case of an element of the intelligence community in the Department of Defense, may not be used to circumvent the provisions of [section 2461 of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section2461&num=0&edition=prelim); and

+(7) shall not have access to any trade secrets or proprietary information which is of commercial value or competitive advantage to the private-sector organization from which such employee is detailed.

 **(h) Prohibition against charging certain costs to the Federal Government** A private-sector organization may not charge an element of the intelligence community or any other agency of the Federal Government, as direct costs under a Federal contract, the costs of pay or benefits paid by the organization to an employee detailed to an element of the intelligence community under this section for the period of the detail and any subsequent renewal periods.

+**(i) Organizational conflicts of interest**

+(1) **In general** — A private-sector organization that temporarily details a member of its workforce to an element of the intelligence community or that accepts the temporary detail of a member of the intelligence community shall not be considered to have an organizational conflict of interest with the element of the intelligence community solely because of participation in the program established under this section.

+(2) **Identification of conflicts of interest** — If the identification of an organizational conflict of interest arises based on the particular facts surrounding an individual’s participation in the program established under this section and the nature of any contract, then the heads of intelligence community elements shall implement a system to avoid, neutralize, or mitigate any such organizational conflicts of interest.

-**(i) Additional administrative matters** In carrying out this section, the Director, pursuant to procedures developed under subsection (a)—
+**(j) 22 So in original.
+There are two subsecs. (j).
+Additional administrative matters** In carrying out this section, the Director, pursuant to procedures developed under subsection (a)—

 (1) shall, to the degree practicable, ensure that small business concerns are represented with respect to details authorized by this section;